aurelia/aurelia.github.io-old/_harp/docs.md

 ### Plugins

-A _plugin_ is simply a module with an exported `install` function.
+A _plugin_ is only a module with an exported `install` function.
 During startup Aurelia will load all plugin modules and call their `install` functions, passing to them the Aurelia instance so that they can configure the framework appropriately.
 Plugins can optionally return a `Promise` from their `install` function in order to perform asynchronous configuration tasks.
 When writing a plugin, be sure to follow these rules:

 1. Use a flat directory structure.
 Do not locate behaviors or views in subdirectories.
 2. Your file name and your behavior name must match.